doctorfree/RoonCommandLine/README.md

 or tags which contain the specified substring (case sensitive).

 All commands and playback can target a specified Roon output zone.

-### History

-This project began as an attempt to control Roon with Siri voice commands.
-Several users had posted in the Roon forums various ways to use Siri to control Roon.
-These usually took the form of a fake device in HomeBridge that then communicates with HomeKit and Siri.
-This seemed cool but maybe overkill.
-I was able to get Siri voice control of Roon working with simple SSH shortcuts that execute Python scripts which utilize the Roon API to control Roon.

-Apple SSH shortcuts can be used to execute commands on systems that allow SSH access.
-I used an Ubuntu 20.10 system recently installed to install the Python Roon API project (pip install roonapi) and quickly cobbled together a Python script based on one of the examples in that project.
-The Python script accepts an argument specifying an artist name in my Roon library.
-It then uses the Roon API to play music from my library by that artist in the specified zone.

-On my iPhone I then created shortcuts which use the “Run script over SSH” option for Apple Scripting shortcuts.
-The shortcuts execute a Bash command which is a shell script that executes the Python script with appropriate arguments.
-It all seems to work.
-I did run into a few gotchas.
-It seems with current Python/Pip installs you need to specify an environment variable telling Python where the Pip modules are located.
-So I needed a login shell to pick that up but I could not figure out how to tell the Apple shortcut to give me an SSH login shell.
-The Python env variable is set in the shell script the SSH session executes.

-Currently this project has morphed primarily into a set of command line tools to control various aspects of Roon remotely.
-There is still the capability to augment this command line control with Siri voice commands that trigger an Apple Shortcut which executes a command via SSH.
-But what we have here in the repository are the command line tools.

-RoonCommandLine v2.0.0 introduced Debian and RPM format package installation accompanied with extensive automated configuration.
-In most environments, deployment of this package will require little to no manual configuration other than enabling SSH public key authentication if desired.

 ## Requirements